HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

 The Hub SHALL NOT generate [`syncerror`](3-2-1-syncerror.html) events in the following situations:

-1. A Subscriber fails to respond to a [`heartbeat`](3-2-2-heartbeat.html) event (because occasional missed heartbearts are expected and are not a context synchronization failure).
+1. A Subscriber fails to respond to a [`heartbeat`](3-2-2-heartbeat.html) event (because occasional missed heartbeats are expected and are not a context synchronization failure).
 2. A Subscriber closes its WebSocket connection to the Hub with a [Connection Close Reason](https://www.rfc-editor.org/rfc/rfc6455.html#section-7.4.1) of 1000 (normal closure) or 1001 (going away).

 During a normal shutdown of a Subscriber, it SHALL unsubscribe, and provide a WebSocket Connection Close Reason of 1000 and not rely upon the Hub recognizing and unsubscribing it as an unresponsive Subscriber.